Curricular Practical Training

 If you want to apply for CPT, please download the following checklist and make sure you gather all of the necessary documents before making an appointment with the international student coordinator.
 In order to apply you must have your academic adviser complete the CPT Verification Form below.

-- Form employment letter - may be used by employer instead of formal letter
+- Form Employment Letter (PDF) - may be used by employer instead of formal letter

 Once approved a new I-20 will be issued.
 More than one employer can be entered at a time so please combine employment offers as much as possible to decrease the number of I-20's that need to be printed.